sensu-plugins/community/HOW_WE_SLACK.md

 ## Who We Are

-The Sensu Community is a mix of open source open source users, developers, enterprise customers and monitoring enthusiasts.
+The Sensu Community is a mix of open source users, developers, enterprise customers and monitoring enthusiasts.
 We encourage all members to participate in the collective learning happening everyday.

 ## Register for Slack